Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: The Protocol

 \subsection{Softmax}

-Exponentiation is an essential component of modern deep learning models.
-For example, logistic or softmax requires exponentiation.
+Exponentiation is crucial in modern deep learning models, such as logistic and softmax functions.
 In this work, we focus on softmax, which is extensively used in modern models such as Transformers \cite{wolf-etal-2020-transformers}.
-The way classical MPC \cite{crypten2020,ramachandran2021s++} realizes softmax leads to a large overhead due to two main reasons: 1. the complex protocol to approximate the exponentiation; 2. the max function to be applied before softmax.
+Classical MPC softmax implementations \cite{crypten2020,ramachandran2021s++} leads to a large overhead due to two main reasons: the complex protocol for approximating exponentiation and the max function applied before softmax.
 A recent study \cite{wang2021characterizing} shows that softmax is the main source of overhead when running a Transformer network with an MPC protocol and also introduces a numerical stability problem.

 The Softmax on a vector $\bmx$ is defined as follows:

 \useshortskip